JoranTiU/blogdown/content/authors/admin/_index.md

 ---
 # Display name
-name: Alison Hill
+name: Joran Jongerling

 # Username (this should match the folder name)
-title: Alison Hill
+title: Joran Jongerling
 authors:
-- alison
+- JOran

 # Is this the primary user of the site?
 superuser: true